spisakt/RPN-signature/index.md

 ## Running the source code

-- Image preprocessing and network calculation is based on our PUMI (https://github.com/spisakt/PUMI) python module (see page for installation and dependencies).
+- Running the RPN-signature from source can be tricky for non-developers, because a lot of dependencies must be resolved and installtion is undocumented.
-- Run pipeline script for image preprocessing and network calculation: [https://github.com/spisakt/PAINTeR/blob/master/pipeline/pipeline_PAINTeR.py]
+- Image preprocessing and network calculation is based on our PUMI (https://github.com/spisakt/PUMI) python module (see page for installation and dependencies), which has to be installed first.
-- Adjust (if neccessary) and run [https://github.com/spisakt/PAINTeR/blob/master/scripts/run_all.sh to perform the prediction].
+- Run pipeline script for image preprocessing and network calculation: [https://github.com/spisakt/PAINTeR/blob/master/pipeline/pipeline_PAINTeR-BIDS.py]
-For a more detailed instruction, please contact Tamas Spisak (spisak.tms@uk-essen.de)
+- For help, please contact Tamas Spisak (spisak.tms@uk-essen.de)

 ## Authors
 Tamas Spisak<sup>1</sup>, Balint Kincses<sup>2</sup>, Frederik Schlitt<sup>1</sup>, Matthias Zunhammer<sup>1</sup>, Tobias Schmidt-Wilcke<sup>2</sup>, Zsigmond Tamas Kincses<sup>2</sup>, Ulrike Bingel<sup>1</sup>